Jean de Reszke: Performances

 Jean and his brother Édouard performed together at Covent Garden in London from 1887 to 1890.
 In 1887, Reszke was re-engaged by the management at London's Drury Lane, delivering among other things a notable Radamès in Verdi's Aida.
 The following year he was heard again in London, appearing no longer at Drury Lane but at the Royal Opera House, Covent Garden.
 Reszke's Covent Garden appearances in 1888 proved exceedingly popular with audiences.
 Indeed, they were mainly responsible for the revival of the operatic art form as a fashionable amusement in London.
 Reszke would sing in the British capital nearly every year until 1900.
 British critics stated that he was the greatest tenor since Mario.

 The Reszke's performed in Warsaw and Russia.
 From Poland, the Reszkes were Russian citizens.
 During the winter of 1889–1890, they were called to a command performance by the Tsar of Russia, which made Jean nervous.
 The performance, and other command performances, went well for the Tsar, who ennobled the Reszkes in appreciation.
 Jean was the only performer to dine with the Tsar at his own table.
 More than three decades earlier, their father Jan Reszke was exiled to Siberia in 1863 by the Russian government for his leadership role in the January Uprising; he was there five years.

 In 1891, Reszke sang in the United States for the first time.
 He and his brother continued to frequently perform together.
 They starred with Nellie Melba in Elaine by Bemberg.
 From 1893 to 1899 he starred in every season at the Metropolitan Opera House in New York City.
 Maurice Grau of Abbey, Schoeffel and Grau had a formula for winning casts: the de Reszke brothers, Lassalle, Plancon, and two prima donnas.
 According to The New York Times, that period was considered the "golden days" of art and great voices.

-Over the course of his career, he mastered a number of roles: Vasco da Gama in L'Africaine and Raoul in Les Huguenots (both by Meyerbeer), Faust in Faust (by Gounod), Lohengrin in Lohengrin (by Wagner), Siegfried, and Wagner's Tristan in Tristan und Isolde.
+Over the course of his career, he mastered a number of roles.
+Including, but not limited to: Vasco da Gama in L'Africaine and Raoul in Les Huguenots (both by Meyerbeer), Faust in Faust (by Gounod), Lohengrin in Lohengrin (by Wagner), Siegfried, and Wagner's Tristan in Tristan und Isolde.
 By making these roles his own, he pushed aside the time-worn faute de mieux and brought a fresh understanding of the characters.
 Herman Klein, an English music critic, described his Raoul as "superb", his Faust was "unsurpassable" and that he was "an ideal Lohengrin".

 The Australian lyric soprano Nellie Melba performed with Jean and Édouard and was a close personal friend.
-He performed in the United States until 1903.
+He performed in the United States until 1901.

+In 1902, he retired from the stage as Canio in the French premiere of Pagliacci by Ruggero Leoncavallo at the Paris Opera.